uber/tchannel/node/GUIDE.md

 create an empty project with `npm init` and run
 `npm install tchannel --save`.

+You will also need to run a Hyperbahn ring locally.
+How to setup hyperbahn is out of scope for this document but hopefully you can find instructions elsewhere.

 ## Defining your service

 To define the interface of your service you can create a